 Scouting and thresholds MFF adults are monitored with unbaited yellow sticky cards.
 In mid-January, place traps within fields and near field borders.
 Use approximately one trap for every 3 acres.
 Inspect traps weekly from mid-January to April.
 Meadowfoam plants infested with MFF larvae are weak, stunted, and yellowish.
 A hand lens or microscope often is necessary to see the smaller larvae.
 Berlese funnels are used to quantify larval infestations.
 Apply insecticide when average daily fly counts on sticky traps increase from less than one per trap per day to four or more per trap per day.
 Cold, rainy, and windy weather reduces trap catches even when MFF is abundant: do not underestimate fly counts.

 Control of larval infestations in individual fields and test plots does not always increase seed yield.
 Replicated trials seem to indicate benefit from a midwinter (late February) broadcast insecticide application on fields at risk of heavy infestations.
 This application reduces significant fly infestations and increases the potential for a boost in seed yield.

-- >bifenthrin (Brigade) No more than 0.2 lb ai/a).
+- bifenthrin (Brigade 2EC) 6.4 oz (0.1 lb ai/a).
 Apply as a broadcast spray by ground in a minimum of 20 gallons, or by air in a minimum of 10 gallons, of finished spray per acre.
 Do not make an application after bloom begins.
-Do not apply more than 0.2 lbs ai per acre per season.
+Do not apply more than 0.2 lb ai/a per season.
 Do not graze livestock in treated areas or cut treated crop for feed.
 Do not apply through chemigation.
 SLN 24c OR-070012.
 Expires 12/31/2017.
 Oregon only.